Dance in Peru: La Chumaichada

-La Chumaichada is "the dance of Chachapoyas" because it was born in this area and it was widely practised until becoming institutionalized.
+La Chumaichada originated in Chachapoyasis and is known as "the dance of Chachapoyas".
 No holiday or celebration is complete if it is not danced.

-The music has probably an Indian origin, but the choreography has a French origin stemming from "Los Lanceros" (The lancers) - dance inserted in Chachapoyas by the bishop of the diocese at that time, monsignor Emilio Lissón, of French origin.
+The music is probably of Indian origin, but the choreography has a French origin stemming from "Los Lanceros" (the lancers), a dance introduced in Chachapoyas by the bishop of the diocese at that time, monsignor Emilio Lissón, of French origin.
 It has been said that he had so much influence that the city became Frenchified during his time.